danialafjeh/Project-1-Online-Shop-Website/README.md

 💻 All Backend Logic Written by Me
 Only the visual layout comes from the template — every backend feature, logic, and interaction is fully implemented by myself.
 This project is recommended for Backend developing and logics.

+* NOTE : The language of this website is completely in Persian.